marufurrahmanridoy/Daily-Expense-Management-in-C/README.md

 ii. can update their record<br/>
 iii.
 Can delete record <br/>
 iv. can set monthly income and cost date wise<br/>
 v.
-For all things must me logged on into it.<br/>
+For all things must be logged on into it.<br/>

 <h2>#Contributing</h2><br/>
 There are Just Categories:<br/>